edwinb/idris2-vim/README.md

 ## Installation

 I recommend using [Pathogen][] for installation.
-Simply clone this repo into your `~/.vim/bundle` directory and you are ready to go.
+Simply clone this repo into your `~/.vim/bundle` directory.

     cd ~/.vim/bundle
     git clone https://github.com/edwinb/idris2-vim.git

+Check this command is in your `.vimrc` and you are ready to go.

+    execute pathogen#infect()

+To check that Idris 2 mode is loaded, open an `.idr` file, and invoke the command:

+    :call IdrisEval()

 ### Manual Installation